rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 Such forms of caching can lead to vulnerabilities based on **information leaking across different query executions**.
 We therefore make the assumption of caching-enabled LTQP engines in this vulnerability.

-**Examples**
+**Exploit: timing attack to determine prior knowledge**

-A first example of this vulnerability is an attack that enables Carol to gain knowledge about whether or not Bob's profile has been requested before by Alice.
+A first exploit of this vulnerability is an attack that enables Carol to gain knowledge about whether or not Bob's profile has been requested before by Alice.
 We assume that the Alice's engine issues a query over a document from Carol listing all her pictures.
 We also assume that Bob's profile contains a link to Carol's profile.